ashmitamittal/ashmitamittal/README.md

 👋 Hi there!
-I'm Ashmita, a CS student in my third year at the University of Waterloo. 💻
+I'm Ashmita, a CS student in my forth year at the University of Waterloo. 💻

 👩‍💻 I’m proficient in a wide range of programming languages, including Java, C++, C, Python, HTML/CSS, and JavaScript